cmda-bt/be-course-17-18/week-2.md

 If you completed the workshopper, mark this assignment as complete by opening an issue on our [GitHub issue tracker][learnyounode-issue].
+In your issue, provide a screenshot of the final step, and describe which steps were particularly hard, exciting, or otherwise interesting!
-Let us know in the issue what you thought of the exercises.
+Additionally, let us know what you thought of the exercise.

 #### Extra resources